Kwok Kin Pong: 2009–10 season

-Kwok Kin Pong started 2009–10 season strongly, scoring two goals against Tai Chung FC.
+Kwok started 2009–10 season strongly, scoring two goals against Tai Chung FC.

-Kwok Kin Pong scored the third goal for South China in the away game to FK Neftchi Farg'ona in the 4:5 defeat.
+Kwok scored the third goal for South China in the away game to FK Neftchi Farg'ona in the 4:5 defeat.

 Kwok was chosen, along with teammate Au Yeung Yiu Chung, to train with Tottenham Hotspur's first team in October 2010 for a week, as part of their development.
 The visit represents part of Spurs' commitment to supporting the development of the club's partners and support for football development in Hong Kong and China.
 Upon his return, he promptly scores a goal against Tai Po FC at the 38-minute to help South China to an eventual 2:1 victory.

-In the 2010 AFC Cup, Kwok Kin Pong scored against Persiwa Wamena in South China's 6:3 home win.
+In the 2010 AFC Cup, Kwok scored against Persiwa Wamena in South China's 6:3 home win.

 2010–11 season

-In the 2011 AFC Cup, Kwok Kin Pong scored the equalising goal for South China in the away game to East Bengal FC, but in the end the match ended 3:3.
+In the 2011 AFC Cup, Kwok scored the equalising goal for South China in the away game to East Bengal FC, but in the end the match ended 3:3.